Mingding Doctrine

 Establishing Pastoral Relationships

 1. I find that most people like to teach others.
-Sometimes, even when they are just talking nonsense, when you correct them, they turn around and want to teach you, resulting in living with a fiery atmosphere all day long.
-Is a pastoral relationship a top-down relationship, and must the friendship be removed to have a pastoral relationship?
+Sometimes, even when they are talking nonsense, when you correct them, they turn around and want to teach you, resulting in living with a fiery atmosphere all day long.
+Is a pastoral relationship a top-down relationship, and must the friendship aspect be removed to have a pastoral relationship?
 Can a pastoral relationship coexist with a peer relationship?
 (Ben)

 (25:30)